OasisDigital/angular-aot-es2015-rollup/README.md

 tell.
 There isn't a minifier are available which consumes and produces ES2015 code.

 So to keep the process moving, we need a compiler ES2015->ES5.
-The choices:
+Choices
+include:

 * Babel
   * The standard, the default almost everyone uses.
+  * High quality, very complete.
-  * After its extreme modularization in the latest couple of versions, It ships a very surprisingly large number of node packages and files to produce a working ES2015 compiler.
+  * After its extreme modularization a couple years so,, It ships a large number of small node packages and files to produce a working ES2015 compiler.
   * Not so fast.
   * Most importantly, there is currently a bug, most likely in the Rollup Babel plug-in, in which it believes that it is not been configured correctly to disregard modules.

 * Buble
-  * Small, fast, few feature alternative.
+  * Small, fast, few features.
   * Written by the author of Rollup, so likely to work well together.
   * It has one relevant limitation here around for-of loops, but it turns out that the TypeScript compilation emits usages of this